Battle of Baku: City of Baku

 On the night of 13/14 September, the Ottoman forces began their attacks.
 The Ottoman forces nearly overran the strategic Wolf's Gate (Qurd qapısı) west of Baku, from which the whole battlefield could be seen.
 However, their advance was halted by a counterattack.
 The fighting continued for the rest of the day, and the situation eventually became hopeless.
 By the night of 14 September, the remnants of the Baku Army and Dunsterforce evacuated the city for Anzali.

 On 30 October the Armistice of Mudros was signed by the Ottoman Empire.
 Ottoman forces left the city.

 Atrocities

 March days

 On 9 March 1918, the arrest of General Talyshinski, the commander of the Azerbaijani division, and some of its officers all of whom arrived in Baku increased the anti-Soviet feelings among the city's Azerbaijani population.
-On 30 March, based on the unfounded report that the Azerbaijani (Muslim) crew of the ship Evelina was armed and ready to revolt against the Soviet, the Soviet disarmed the crew who tried to resist The three days of inter-ethnic warfare referred to as the March Days, which resulted in the massacre of up to 12,000 Azerbaijanis by the Bolsheviks and armed Armenian units in the city of Baku and other locations in the Baku Governorate.
+On 30 March, based on the unfounded report that the Azerbaijani (Muslim) crew of the ship Evelina was armed and ready to revolt against the Soviet, the Soviet disarmed the crew who tried to resist.
+The three days of inter-ethnic warfare referred to as the March Days, resulted in the massacre of up to 2,500 Armenians by Azerbaijanis and up to 12,000 Azerbaijanis by the Bolsheviks and armed Armenian units in the city of Baku and other locations in the Baku Governorate.
 The March events, beyond the violent three-day period, touched off a series of massacres all over Azerbaijan.